fractal-net/fractal/README.md

 5. --neuron.vpermit_tao_limit: The maximum number of TAO allowed to query a verifier with a vpermit.
 Default is 4096.

-6. --neuron.tgi_endpoint: The endpoint to use for the TGI client.
-Default is "http://0.0.0.0:8080".
+6. --neuron.model_endpoint: The endpoint to use for the server that hosts your model.
+Default is "http://0.0.0.0:5005".

 7. --database.host: The path to write debug logs to.
 Default is "127.0.0.1".